Zachary-Ip/Scout_AI/README.md

 Scout is a lightweight RAG (Retrieval-Augmented Generation) assistant built to demonstrate how natural language interfaces can simplify querying business data.
 Designed to live in Slack, Scout connects to both SQLite and BigQuery databases, using LangChain to interpret queries and Flask + ngrok to serve responses locally.

 ## 🚀 Features
-🔍 Natural language to SQL via LangChain agents
+🔍 Natural language -> SQL -> Interpretation and answers via LangChain agents

 🧠 Retrieval-Augmented Generation for accurate, context-aware answers